 - Plan a general routine for the day.
 Give this a little thought.
 It’s best not to change routines too often.
 You can include your kids or students in planning.
 Make a list of the days events, and the order in which they usually happen.
 For example, after breakfast, we clear the table, load the dishwasher, and wash our hands.

 - Start living the general routine.
-You can make a chart or a routine book if thats easier for you, but it’s not necessary.
+You can make a chart, a routine book, or use routine cards if thats easier for you, but it’s not necessary.
 If you do the same basic things in the same order each day, your children and students can pick it up.
 Consistency is key.

 - Address each smaller event as it comes up by creating a routine.
 These smaller routines might include: how to wash your hands, how to put your work away, how to set the table, how to put your shoes on before going outside, how to bring in the mail, how to feed the dog, how to water the plants, etc. Many of these you can create in advance, but it can be hard to think of them all at once, and there will always be surprises that come up.